-Depending on the nature of the complaint, Mines reserves the right to take any and all interim measures it deems necessary to protect the Complainant, Witnesses, and/or Respondent.
+Depending on the nature of the complaint, Mines reserves the right to take any and all interim measures it deems necessary to protect the Complainant, Witnesses and/or Respondent.
 Examples of these interim measures may include, but are not limited to the following:

-- Issuing "no contact" directives; - Issuing temporary "no trespassing" directives; - Temporary suspension of a student's enrollment or participation in campus programs; - Making changes to class schedules and/or campus housing assignments; - Placing an employee on administrative leave with or without pay; and - Obtaining restraining or other protective orders through appropriate law enforcement and judicial mechanisms.
+- Issuing "no contact" directives; - Issuing temporary "no trespassing" directives: - Temporary suspension of a student's enrollment or participation in campus programs; - Making changes to class schedules and/or campus housing assignments; - Placing an employee on administrative leave with or without pay; and - Obtaining restraining or other protective orders through appropriate law enforcement and judicial mechanisms.

-Procedures for Resolving Complaints of Gender-Based Discrimination, Sexual Harassment, and Sexual Violence
+Procedures for Resolving Complaints of Gender-Based Discrimination, Sexual Harassment and Sexual Violence

 All complaints alleging sexual violence will be investigated and resolved promptly and effectively.
 Upon receipt of a formal complaint, Mines will designate one or more investigators who have specific training and experience investigating allegations of gender discrimination, sexual harassment and/or sexual violence.
-Investigators will review any available and relevant documents and interview witnesses, and other individuals with relevant information.
+Investigators will review any available and relevant documents and interview witnesses and other individuals with relevant information.
 The parties may bring an advisor of their choice to the investigation interviews and any other meetings that may be a part of the investigation.
 At the conclusion of the investigation, the investigator(s) will prepare a written investigative report that summarizes and analyzes the relevant facts and any supporting documentation.
 All complaints concerning violations of Mines' Policy Prohibiting Gender-Based Discrimination, Sexual Harassment and Sexual Violence will be investigated resolved using a "preponderance of the evidence" standard.
-The report will be submitted to the appropriate decision-maker for review and issuance of a written decision setting forth whether or not gender-based discrimination, sexual harassment, and/or sexual violence was found to have occurred.
+The report will be submitted to the appropriate decision-maker for review and issuance of a written decision setting forth whether or not gender-based discrimination, sexual harassment and/or sexual violence was found to have occurred.
 The decision-maker will also determine what sanctions, if any, should be imposed.
 Both parties have the right to file an appeal of the decision.
+Reports of sexual assault, domestic violence, dating violence, or stalking made within the primary reporting jurisdiction of the Mines Police Department will be referred to the Title IX Coordinator for investigation regardless of if the victim chooses to pursue criminal charges.
+Names of victims of a sexual assault will only be released with the victim's consent in accordance with state law.